-The first requirement for becoming a foster parent is to have a genuine interest in children and youth, as well as a sense of community responsibility.
+The requirements for becoming a foster parent are a genuine interest and love for children and youth, an ability to commit to challenges, have a sense of community responsibility and a desire to make a difference in children’s lives.
 Foster parents come from a diverse range of cultural, religious and lifestyle backgrounds.

-Foster parents receive ongoing supports and training to assist them with meeting the needs of the children and youth placed in their home.
+Foster parents receive ongoing support and training to assist them in meeting the needs of the children and youth placed in their home.

 Foster parents can be:

-– Experienced parent applicants whose family has grown
+– An experienced parent whose family has grown

-– People with training in child care and/or other related professions
+– Individuals and couples with training in childcare and/or other related professions

 – Young couples who become foster parents while raising their own children

 – People with no special training but are willing to learn.

 Foster parents are needed to provide care for youth in many different roles with Broken Arrow including:

 – Long-term care